sc2-pulse/sc2-pulse/README.md

     * Tier MMR ranges
 ## Disclamier
 I use this project for learning, it is not production-ready.

+This application uses Battle.net&reg; API.
+This is not an official Blizzard Entertainment&reg; application.
 ## Dependencies
 * Java 11
 * PostgreSQL 11